digimokan/ans_pb_cfg_workstation_userl/.github/README.md

 ## Purpose

-* Set up a workstation/desktop-PC for normal daily use.
+Set up a workstation/desktop-PC for normal daily use:

 * Install the Arch Linux OS.
 * Configure the MATE desktop environment.
 * Configure a basic set of applications.